Organizing Data Science Teams (Transcript)

 Hugo: As a final question, I'm wondering if you have a final call to action to our listeners out there.

-Jonathan: Yeah, I would say I've got two calls of action, which is maybe breaking it, because you're only supposed to have one, so two.
+Jacqueline: Yeah, I would say I've got two calls of action, which is maybe breaking it, because you're only supposed to have one, so two.
 One, if you are interested in having me consult for you or your organization around data science, in particular around how do you grow, expand your team, are hiring or potentially coming in with new approaches, please reach out to me.
 If you not in a position where you're looking to hire a consultant, but you still find me mildly entertaining, you should check me out on Twitter, and my Twitter account is @skyetetra, and that's Skye with an E at the end, so S-K-Y-E T-E-T-R-A.

 Hugo: We'll also link to you on Twitter in the show notes.
 All right, Jonathan, thank you so much for coming on the show, and the wonderful chat.

-Jonathan: Thank you.
+Jacqueline: Thank you.
 It's been a lot of fun.